3rd edition as of August 2022

 You should have learned the following in this section:

-- Biological causes of schizophrenia spectrum disorders include genetics, several brain structures, and the HPA axis.
+- Biological causes of schizophrenia spectrum and other psychotic disorders include genetics, several brain structures, and the HPA axis.

 - Psychological causes of schizophrenia spectrum disorders include the diathesis-stress model.